NEW: Shimon Peres: "Our eyes are wet and our hearts are proud"

 In the video, he talks about his family, saying: “I miss them very much, and I am longing for the day when I will see them again.”

-The day after his capture, a trio of Palestinian groups, including members of Hamas, Fatah and Islamic Jihad, said they would release him in exchange for all female Palestinian prisoners and all security prisoners under the age of 18 held by Israel, the Shalit family says.
+The day after his capture, a trio of Palestinian groups, including members of Hamas, Fatah and Islamic Jihad, said they would release him in exchange for all female Palestinian prisoners and all security prisoners under the age of 18 held by Israel, the Shalit family said.

 “Seeing Gilad coming home … is really coming home to every family.
 But at the same time it’s very bittersweet,” Taub said, since “every one of us in some way has been touched by terrorism.”